Testing mobile apps: QA can make or break project’s success

-Quality Assurance plays a vital role in the development of mobile applications, but many underestimate the critical nature of this piece of the app development process.
+Quality Assurance plays a vital role in the development of mobile applications, but many underestimate how critical mobile app testing services are to the overall success of the app development process.

 QA should be involved in all stages of development, starting with concept creation and till the post-development review process, so as to ensure the success of an app.
 Let`s go through the phases.

 The phase begins in between the end of app development and before the first assembly of a functioning app begins.
 During the phase you are to pay special attention to the points like identification of target devices, introduction of functional requirements, test documentation development, test environment preparation.
 The phase put you through some challenges, like determination of target devices.

 Though, if you follow the guidelines the challenge becomes quite clear.
 So, start with figuring out the devices that the application supports (phones, tablets, other devices – players, navigation).
 Then you need to determine the earliest version of relevant operating systems that supports an app.
 Doing this you`ll have to choose between two options: a special restriction, which will further be reflected in installation requirements, or you should select the least productive OS that still can provide perfect app functioning.